salaga-py2021/ChurnGuard/README.md

 ChurnGuard is designed to help banks lock in customer loyalty.
 The platform offers insights into a bank’s customer retention & the factors behind their churning.
 Then, given a customer being considered by bank employee & some basic information about the customer, we can predict the probability of churn and classify whether the customer is going to churn in the near future.

+ChurnGuard was a project made by college students as part of a FinHackathon at UTDallas.
+To learn more about the winners, please <a href="#team-contact">look at our team</a>.
+To learn more about the hackathon you can visit <a href="https://jindal.utdallas.edu/news/finhack-2024-challenges-and-encourages-ut-dallas-students/">UTDallas Jindal News Center</a>

 Product Offerings:
 * Historical customer analysis